Three-coloring triangle-free graphs on surfaces III. Graphs of girth five: Graphs on surfaces

 Next, we consider the case that $c$ is separating.
-Let us remark that $G_i$ is $\RR_i$-critical for $i\in\{1,2\}$.
-This is obvious unless $v_i$ is a weak vertex ring.
-However, in that case Lemma~\ref{lemma-critshort} implies that $G_{3-i}$ is a single edge, and the $\RR_i$-criticality of $G_i$ is argued in the same way as in the proof of Theorem~\ref{thm:4cycles}.
-Thus, we can apply Theorem~\ref{thm:maingen} inductively for $G_1$ and $G_2$, and we have
+Let us remark that $H_i$ is $\RR_i$-critical for $i\in\{1,2\}$.
+This follows from Lemma~\ref{lemma-crcon}, unless $T_i$ is a weak vertex-like ring.
+However, in that case Lemma~\ref{lemma-critshort} implies that $H_{3-i}$ contains only one edge not belonging to the rings, and the $\RR_i$-criticality of $H_i$ is argued in the same way as in the proof of Theorem~\ref{thm:4cycles}.
+Thus, we can apply Theorem~\ref{thm:maingen} inductively to $H_1$ and $H_2$, and we have

 Therefore, it suffices to prove that